jamescobonkerr/jamescobonkerr.github.io/index.markdown

 layout: home
 ---

-I am a senior engineer and researcher at [Google DeepMind](https://deepmind.google/), where I work on [Gemini](https://gemini.google.com/).
-My current focus is on scaling reinforcement learning to accelerate reasoning research.
-Previously, I worked on sourcing high-quality human data and capabilities development for both Gemini and [Sparrow](https://deepmind.google/discover/blog/building-safer-dialogue-agents/).
+I am a staff-level research engineer specializing in LLM post-training and distributed machine learning systems.
+My expertise spans scaling reinforcement learning algorithms, building high-performance distributed training and inference infrastructure, large scale human data collection, synthetic data generation, and research and development for various model capabilities.

+I worked on [Gemini](https://gemini.google.com/) from its inception through 2.5 Pro.
+I'm now at [Microsoft AI](https://microsoft.ai/) helping to build an AI lab for Microsoft, where I combine deep technical execution with team building and technical leadership.

 Originally from Newcastle, Australia, I now live in the San Francisco Bay Area with my partner and two children.